-Explore the 9 Regions of the Eastern Townships in Quebec
+Discover the 9 Regions of Quebec’s Eastern Townships

-The Eastern Townships begin 80 km southeast of Montréal.
 This entire area borders Vermont, New Hampshire and Maine in the US.
-This New England influence can be seen in its covered bridges, bed and breakfasts in charming towns.
+This New England influence can be seen in its covered bridges and bed & breakfasts in charming towns.
 But, brush up on your French, as less than 10% are anglophone.

-Now let’s take a closer look at each of the 9 regions that make up Quebec Eastern Townships.
+Now, let’s take a closer look at each of the nine regions that make up Quebec’s Eastern Townships.
 Some of the most beautiful places in Quebec are the 13 villages or Les Coeurs Villageois.
+But there are many incredible Eastern Township towns too.

 1. Brome-Missisquoi Region